Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Those last hastened footsteps echoed off the marble walls and floors of the Syndicate’s bastion, and Marzanna could almost taste their panic.

-The battlefield fell into an eerie silence, a heaviness settling over the air that made Marzanna’s skin prickle.
-Staying on alert, she led the way into the cathedral, her pistol gripped tight, every nerve on edge.
-The faint glow from her palms cast dim light through the suffocating darkness ahead.
+The battlefield fell into an eerie silence, the air dense with an uncanny stillness that seemed to seep into Marzanna’s bones.
+Staying sharp, she took point into the cathedral, her pistol firm in her grasp, each sense finely tuned.
+The faint glow from her palms cast trembling light into the thick, oppressive shadows ahead.

 Klara signaled towards the looming iconostasis at the far end of the nave.
 To Marzanna, the overturned pews and aisles littered with sandbags and barbed wire felt like a desecration.